 Maybe that’s because producing a yearly aggregated report is a major pain-in-the-analyst?
 Or perhaps it’s because we are exhausted from the holiday season?

 Whatever the reason, it should be mandatory to reflect on your marketing outcomes over an entire year.
-And to make doing YOUR yearly review a whole heck of a lot easier, I’m sharing my year-end marketing report and results.

-Using this Year-In-Review Data Studio Marketing Report
+Using the Year-In-Review Data Studio Marketing Report

 This marketing report template features data from the Google Merchandise Store (GMS).
 Using the GMS data is a universal way we can all utilize the report template and provides a clean dataset for learning.